The equivalence of local-realistic and no-signalling theories: Conceptual foundations of local-realism

-A question arises naturally when considering an isolated system, such as the whole world: is it possible to describe its phenomenal evolution without having recourse to the noumenal world?
-Could we explain the evolution of the phenomenal states only in terms of phenomenal states and operations applied on them?
-Could we explain the evolution of state $\textsf{Phenomenal}_{1}$ to state $\textsf{Phenomenal}_{2} $ through \mbox{operation} $U$, without having recourse to the underling state $\textsf{Noumenal}_{1}$ giving rise to state $\textsf{Phenomenal}_{2}$?
+A question arises naturally when considering a closed system: is~it possible to describe its phenomenal evolution without having recourse to the noumenal world?
+Could we explain the evolution of phenomenal states only in terms of phenomenal states and transformations applied on them?
+Could we explain the evolution of state $\textsf{Phenomenal}_{1}$ to state $\textsf{Phenomenal}_{2} $ through \mbox{transformation} $U$, without invoking the underling state $\textsf{Noumenal}_{1}$ giving rise to state $\textsf{Noumenal}_{2}$?